Bespoke, Custom & Personalised Cakes

 If you have ever gone looking for a celebration cake online, you will know the industry is rather fond of the words bespoke, custom and personalised.
 They are often used interchangeably, as if they are synonyms.
 They are not.

 At Anges de Sucre, we use these terms deliberately.
-Not because we are pedants, although admittedly we do enjoy an accurate cake word, but because they describe three genuinely different routes: bespoke cake commissions, custom adaptations and personalised finishing touches.
+Not because we are pedants, although admittedly we do enjoy an accurate cake word, but because they describe three genuinely different routes: bespoke cake commissions, custom adaptations and personalised finishing details.

 Editorial illustration explaining what a bespoke cake is: an original cake design created from a client brief.